15th Annual Early Childhood Mental Health Conference

 Course Description:

-In addition to exploring early childhood development, culturally informed, evidence-based practices, and advances in early education programs, attendees will be able to examine ways that our communities and systems of care can better ensure diversity, equity, and access to care so that children have more positive experiences, and that all families have support to nurture and celebrate their strengths.
+In addition to exploring early childhood development, culturally informed, evidence-based practices, and advances in early education, attendees will be able to examine ways that our clinics and systems of care can better ensure diversity, equity, and access to care so that children and families have support to nurture and heal.

-Finally, we are excited to offer a Hybrid Event this year!
-Live sessions will be in-person, in San Diego and a A networking reception is planned on Thursday evening.
-Keynote sessions and selected breakout sessions will simultaneously be offered on Zoom for virtual attendees.
+Finally, we are again offering a Hybrid Event!
+Live sessions will be in-person, at the Sheraton San Diego Hotel and Marina, and will include a networking reception and 15 Year Celebration on Thursday evening.
+Virtual attendees will join via Zoom for morning keynote sessions and selected breakout sessions in the afternoons.

 Learning Objectives: